-Pathways

-Pathways include footpaths, shared paths and cycle ways.
+Pathways Pathways include footpaths, shared paths and cycle ways.

 Asset Holdings Council has approximately 234kms of pathways across the Local Government Area (LGA).
 These include approximately 148kms of traditional footpaths and 86kms of shared paths.
-Desired Level of Service Statement all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order;

-- pathway gradients (slope) meet Disability Access standards; - improved accessibility at all buildings, parks, and facilities; - the inclusion of additional way-finding signage; - increased pathway width for the use of scooters for the aged.

-Available Data

-- Asset data stored in Councils corporate asset register Civica Authority. - Fair value calculations are completed in Asset Valuer Pro - Asset Data: Area, material type, condition rating and fair value.

-Last Condition Survey
+Desired Level of Service Statement all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order; pathway gradients (slope) meet Disability Access standards; improved accessibility at all buildings, parks, and facilities; the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
+Available Data As ac Co As Ca co Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
+Asset Data: Area, material type, condition rating and fair value.
+Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV) Last Condition Survey A an mi Th A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+In 2019 a risk mitigation inspection of 100% of pathways was undertaken.
+This has been used for asset condition General Assessment of Condition Co ondition Rating % Pathway (based on lineal metres) \$CRC 1 Near Perfect 26 \$24,398,862 2 Good 20 \$19,280,349 3 Satisfactory 47 \$43,673,652 4 Very Poor 6 \$5,601,257 5 Unserviceable 1 \$58,558 Total 100 \$93,012,678 Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
+Pathway defects are prioritised for repair based on the level of risk and in line with the Statewide Mutal Best Practice Guidelines.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-In 2019 a risk mitigation inspection of 100% of pathways was undertaken.
-This has been used for asset condition.

-General Assessment of Condition

-Co ondition Rating dition Rating % Pathway (based on lineal metres)

-1 Near Perfect 26 \$22,864,829

-2 Good 20 \$18,073,074

-3 Satisfactory 47 \$40,933,934

-4 Very Poor 6 \$5,250,524

-5 Unserviceable 1 \$54,982

-Total 100% \$87,177,343

-Main Findings

-- Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating. - Pathway defects are prioritised for repair based on the level of risk and in line with the Statewide Mutal Best Practice Guidelines. - A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. - The PSC Pathways Plan will guide future pathway construction locations.

-- Construction of new paths is dependent on securing grant funding and Council allocated funding. - The existing shared path network is mostly underutilised and has capacity, though the network is missing connections as mapped in the PSC Pathways Plan Maps.

-- Continue to seek funding and fund the proposed works as documented in PSC Pathways Plan Maps. - Proposed works in the Raymond Terrace and Heatherbrae Strategy including CBD paver replacement will reduce future maintenance repair costs. - A revision to the Pathways Plan is currently underway to update the changes in the pathway network since adoption of the previous plan in 2016.
-Additionally, the revision includes the development of a prioritisation matrix. - Continue to undertake annual condition inspections of 20% of pathway assets.
+These inspections assist with asset lifecycle monitoring and future renewal programming.
+The PSC Pathways Plan will guide future pathway construction locations.
+Most new pathways are provided by new development or through grant funding programs.
+Construction of new paths is dependent on securing grant funding and Council allocated funding.
+The existing shared path network is mostly underutilised and has capacity, though the network is missing connections as mapped in the PSC Pathways Plan Maps.
+Future Actions Continue to seek funding and fund the proposed works as documented in PSC Pathways Plan Maps.
+Proposed works in the Raymond Terrace and Heatherbrae Strategy including CBD paver replacement will reduce future maintenance repair costs.
+A major revision to the Pathways Plan is currently underway.
+Including the development of a prioritisation matrix.

 Council's CRM system, written communication from the community and surveys are used to determine the community's expectations for level of service.
-Also footpaths and pathways are part of the general Community Satisfaction Survey of Council's assets, which is conducted annually.
-In the 2023 survey, 31% of respondents were satisfied with the condition of footpaths & pathways.
-Council undertook a Place Score survey in 2020 which identified that the community desires more pathways to improve connectivity throughout the LGA.
+Footpaths and pathways are part of the general Community Satisfaction Survey of Council's assets, which is conducted annually.
+In the 2024 survey, 36% of respondents were satisfied with the condition of footpaths & pathways which shows and increase from the prior year.
+Council undertook a Place Score survey in 2024 which identified that the community desires more pathways to improve connectivity throughout the LGA.

 There are no specific legislative requirements for the provision of pathways by Council.
-However Council has a duty of care to ensure that pathways are built in accordance with relevant Australian Standards and are maintained in safe and serviceable condition for pedestrians and cyclists.
+However, Council has a duty of care to ensure that pathways are built in accordance with relevant Australian Standards and are maintained in safe and serviceable condition for pedestrians and cyclists.